xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

-General HTTP Request Handling in ArangoDB
+General HTTP Request Handling in AvocadoDB
 =========================================

 Protocol
 --------

-ArangoDB exposes its API via HTTP, making the server accessible easily with a variety of clients and tools (e.g. browsers, curl, telnet).
+AvocadoDB exposes its API via HTTP, making the server accessible easily with a variety of clients and tools (e.g. browsers, curl, telnet).
 The communication can optionally be SSL-encrypted.

-ArangoDB uses the standard HTTP methods (e.g. *GET*, *POST*, *PUT*, *DELETE*) plus the *PATCH* method described in [RFC 5789](http://tools.ietf.org/html/rfc5789).
+AvocadoDB uses the standard HTTP methods (e.g. *GET*, *POST*, *PUT*, *DELETE*) plus the *PATCH* method described in [RFC 5789](http://tools.ietf.org/html/rfc5789).

 Most server APIs expect clients to send any payload data in [JSON](http://www.json.org) format.
 Details on the expected format and JSON attributes can be found in the documentation of the individual server methods.

-Clients sending requests to ArangoDB must use either HTTP 1.0 or HTTP 1.1.
+Clients sending requests to AvocadoDB must use either HTTP 1.0 or HTTP 1.1.
-Other HTTP versions are not supported by ArangoDB and any attempt to send a different HTTP version signature will result in the server responding with an HTTP 505 (HTTP version not supported) error.
+Other HTTP versions are not supported by AvocadoDB and any attempt to send a different HTTP version signature will result in the server responding with an HTTP 505 (HTTP version not supported) error.

-ArangoDB will always respond to client requests with HTTP 1.1.
+AvocadoDB will always respond to client requests with HTTP 1.1.
 Clients should therefore support HTTP version 1.1.

 Clients are required to include the *Content-Length* HTTP header with the correct content length in every request that can have a body (e.g. *POST*, *PUT* or *PATCH*) request.
-ArangoDB will not process requests without a *Content-Length* header - thus chunked transfer encoding for POST-documents is not supported.
+AvocadoDB will not process requests without a *Content-Length* header - thus chunked transfer encoding for POST-documents is not supported.

 HTTP Keep-Alive
 ---------------

-ArangoDB supports HTTP keep-alive.
-If the client does not send a *Connection* header in its request, and the client uses HTTP version 1.1, ArangoDB will assume the client wants to keep alive the connection.
+AvocadoDB supports HTTP keep-alive.
+If the client does not send a *Connection* header in its request, and the client uses HTTP version 1.1, AvocadoDB will assume the client wants to keep alive the connection.
 If clients do not wish to use the keep-alive feature, they should explicitly indicate that by sending a *Connection: Close* HTTP header in the request.

-ArangoDB will close connections automatically for clients that send requests using HTTP 1.0, except if they send an *Connection: Keep-Alive* header.
+AvocadoDB will close connections automatically for clients that send requests using HTTP 1.0, except if they send an *Connection: Keep-Alive* header.

 The default Keep-Alive timeout can be specified at server start using the